Identifying linear black-box models from single-input/single-output (SISO) data using the System Identification app.

 All identified linear (IDLTI) models, except

 Estimation requires you to specify the model order and delay.
+Many times, these values are not known.

 The intersample behavior of the input signals influences the estimation, simulation and prediction of continuous-time models.